mcu-tools/mcuboot/boot/cypress/BlinkyApp/Readme.md

 **Flags:**
 - `BUILDCFG` - configuration **Release** or **Debug**
 - `MAKEINFO` - 0 (default) - less build info, 1 - verbose output of compilation.
 - `HEADER_OFFSET` - 0 (default) - no offset of output hex file, 0x%VALUE% - offset for output hex file.
-Value 0x10000 is slot size MCUBoot Bootloader in this example.
+Value 0x10000 is slot size MCUboot Bootloader in this example.
-- `IMG_TYPE` - `BOOT` (default) - build image for BOOT slot of MCUBoot Bootloader, `UPGRADE` - build image for UPGRADE slot of MCUBoot Bootloader.
+- `IMG_TYPE` - `BOOT` (default) - build image for BOOT slot of MCUboot Bootloader, `UPGRADE` - build image for UPGRADE slot of MCUboot Bootloader.
 - `ENC_IMG` - 0 (default) - build regular upgrade image, `1` - build encrypted upgrade image (MCUBootApp should also be built with this flash set 1)

-**NOTE**: In case of `UPGRADE` image `HEADER_OFFSET` should be set to MCUBoot Bootloader slot size.
+**NOTE**: In case of `UPGRADE` image `HEADER_OFFSET` should be set to MCUboot Bootloader slot size.

 ### Example terminal output